 Essentially, Gouache paint has the same binder that’s used in watercolors.
 It may split when you apply it in thick layers because it is water-soluble.

-Acrylic paint, on the other hand, employs an emulsion that is soluble when wet but is water-resistant when dry.
+On the other hand, Acrylic paint employs an emulsion that is soluble when wet but is water-resistant when dry.

 Acrylic paint becomes like a fluid, flexible, and stretchy plastic sheet on paper.